 Crowns are full coverage restorations that are used to cover a tooth that is likely to break, or is too broken down to be restored with a filling.
 They are most commonly done after root canal treatment, or when a large filling wears out.
 The larger the hole made by a cavity that has to be treated, the more likely a crown will be needed.
 Even after a filling is put in a large cavity, a tooth is more likely to break.

 It takes two appointments to restore a tooth with a crown.
 In the first any decay is removed from the tooth and it is shaped to accept the crown.
-Then an impression is made of the tooth is taken and emailed to the dental lab to fabricate your computer designed crown.
-Between the two visits the crown is made, usually of high-strength porcelain over gold alloy, all ceramic material, or gold.
+Then a digital scan of the tooth is taken and emailed to the dental lab to fabricate your computer designed crown.
+Between the two visits the crown is made, usually milled by a robot-like milling machine.
 During this time a temporary crown is worn.
 In the second visit this temporary is removed.
 Then the permanent crown is adjusted as needed and then cemented in place.
 With digital scans, adjustments are less common, due to the computer’s accuracy, making the appointment quicker.

 Drs.
-Smallberg and Satornino take the time to do a meticulous job preparing and taking an impression of your tooth for a crown.
+Smallberg and Satornino take the time to do a meticulous job preparing and scanning your tooth for a crown.
 Their attention to detail reduces the amount of appointments that you may need, due to a crown not fitting properly and having to be remade.

 Emergency and After Office Hours: Dental emergencies are never convenient or timely.
 At Smallberg & Satornino, DDS , P.L.L.C.we are committed to our patients’ dental health.
 We routinely see emergency patients as soon as possible.
 Many emergencies can be seen on the same day that you call.
 Please call our office as early in the day as possible so that we can work you into our schedule.